EOP-OMB/payment-accuracy/website/pages/programs/opm-federal-retirement-services.md

     Theme: Education
     Theme_Description: The education level or enrollment status of the recipient/beneficiary
     Value: '93.750000'
+- Agency_Needs_Satisfied: Using the existing internal controls, human capital, and information systems and other infrastructure RS was able to reduce the Improper Payments and Unknown Payments to achieve the tolerable rate.
+The FY 2025 Improper Payments and Unknown Payments rate is 0.33 percent.
+The improper payment rate for overpayments was 0.32 percent.
+  Confidence_Level: 95% to <100%
+  Corrective_Actions_Adequacy_Association_Implementation: 'An upgrade to the current
+    legacy system is necessary to accurately categorize the root causes of improper payments.
+In FY 2026 OPM, through RS will continue to advance its modernization agenda, focusing on deploying digital tools to improve service delivery.
+The modernization effort centers on four key components: the Online Retirement Application (ORA), Employee Retirement Record (ERR), Digital File System (DFS), and the Janus retirement calculator.
+Together these innovations will dramatically streamline operations and improve service delivery while reducing costs.
+RS is unable to properly categorize $265.22 million in overpayments.
+However, regular Quality Assurance audits help assess accuracy and identify any training or systemic deficiencies.
+    Delayed or absent reporting from an annuitant''s family or other sources can result in improper payments.'
+  Corrective_Actions_Appropriateness: 'RS acknowledges the occurrence of improper
+    payments; however, systemic limitations hinder the provision of detailed specificity.
+    OPM''s systems were not designed to analyze large data sets.
+Consequently, based on OMB''s established root cause categories, only "failure to access data" is applicable.
+Overpayments within the agency’s purview result from family members or other sources failing to report an annuitant''s death.
+These overpayments are deemed under the agency’s control because RS has access to the Do Not Pay file but is unable to search Do Not Pay prior to each recurring payment.
+Nevertheless, OPM engages in ongoing internal control activities, including surveys and data matching, to reduce potential improper payments from these occurrences.
+OPM performed the Consolidated Death Match (CDM) to identify discrepancies between the OPM annuity roll and the Social Security Administration’s (SSA) pay system.
+This weekly match helps identify annuitants reported deceased by the SSA, while the Validated Agency Match System processes death information to terminate federal benefits and prevent further improper payments.
+Collection actions are initiated for any discovered overpayments.
+Additionally, OPM utilizes the Treasury''s Do Not Pay Portal to identify annuitants who should have been reported deceased.

+    OPM’s annuity calculations involve both automated and manual components, the latter being susceptible to human error.
+Mistakes can arise from incorrect entries of effective dates, salary rates, or tours of duty, all of which impact annuity calculations.
+    Identifying specific skill gaps and developing targeted training can enhance accuracy and reduce improper payments.

+    RS uses the Death Record Confidence Scoring Tool (DRCST), which is an automated process that matches data from the Death Master File with the Consolidated Death Match.
+Furthermore, the Quality Assurance Group will maintain feedback through monthly and quarterly reports, offering recommendations as needed.
+These reports will include specific analyses to uncover trends that may not be immediately apparent, allowing for informed resource decisions and ensuring compliance with policies governing benefit determinations and payments.
+The Death Record Confidence Scoring Tool (DRC Scoring Tool) is a product used to identify payments at risk of being issued to a deceased payee.
+The DRC Scoring Tool converts information into a confidence score based on the likelihood the individual is truly deceased.
+The Office of Payment Integrity at the Department of the Treasury then uses the confidence score in combination with payment information within the customer’s dataset to identify the records that have the greatest potential impact for at-risk dollars.'
+  Corrective_Actions_Proportion: 'An upgrade to the current legacy system is necessary
+    to accurately categorize the root causes of improper payments.
+In FY 2026 OPM, through RS will continue to advance its modernization agenda, focusing on deploying digital tools to improve service delivery.
+The modernization effort centers on four key components: the Online Retirement Application (ORA), Employee Retirement Record (ERR), Digital File System (DFS), and the Janus retirement calculator.
+Together these innovations will dramatically streamline operations and improve service delivery while reducing costs.
+RS is unable to properly categorize $265.22 million in overpayments.
+However, regular Quality Assurance audits help assess accuracy and identify any training or systemic deficiencies.
+Delayed or absent reporting from an annuitant''s family or other sources can result in improper payments.'
+  End_Date: 09/2025
+  Hide_Improper_Payment_Estimates_Doughnut_Chart: false
+  Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist_2: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data_2: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data_2: true
+  Hide_Overpayments_Within_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Within_Failure_to_Access_Data: true
+  Hide_Overpayments_Within_Inability_to_Access_Data: true
+  Hide_Program_Results_Additional_Information: false
+  Hide_Program_Results_Corrective_Actions: false
+  Hide_Program_Results_Future_Outlook: false
+  Hide_Program_Results_Future_Outlook_Baseline: false
+  Hide_Program_Results_Future_Outlook_Baseline_Table: false
+  Hide_Program_Results_Future_Outlook_Explanation: false
+  Hide_Program_Results_Future_Outlook_Needs: false
+  Hide_Program_Results_Improper_Payments: false
+  Hide_Program_Results_Tabs: false
+  Hide_Program_Results_Unknown_Payments: false
+  IP_Accountability_Description: The Retirement Services Associate Director is accountable
+    for the improper payment rate.
+This criteria is an item included in the annual performance appraisal.
+In addition, RS operation managers are held accountable for achieving accuracy in the initial adjudication of claims.
+The Quality Assurance audit results provide the accuracy rate.
+Another step taken is the Annual Assurance Statement and Management Controls.
+The Retirement Services Associate Director signs a memo statement that aware of the internal controls and meeting the requirements of the Federal Managers' Financial Integrity Act (FMFIA).
+  IP_Unknown_Target_Rate: 0.0034
+  Improper_Payments_Rate: 0.3328135731
+  Insufficient_Documentation_to_Determine: 13.99
+  Margin_of_Error: '0.41'
+  Non_Monetary_Loss_Amount: '98.76'
+  Overpayment_Combined_Mitigations_Planned: Audit, Training
+  Overpayment_Combined_Mitigations_Taken: Audit, Training
+  Payment_Accuracy_Rate: 99.65439434522327
+  Program_Design_or_Structural_Issue: 0.0
+  Resources_Requested_For_IP: An upgrade to the current legacy system is essential
+    for properly categorizing the root causes of improper payments.
+RS leadership is actively pursuing modernization initiatives to prevent such payments, collaborating with OPM leadership to prioritize and secure funding.
+An IT Roadmap has been delivered, with modernization costs assessed through FY 2028.
+  Start_Date: 10/2024
+  Technical_IP_Amount: '0.0'
+  Underpayment_Mitigations_Planned: Audit, Training
+  Underpayment_Mitigations_Taken: Audit, Training
+  Unknown_Mitigations_Planned: Audit, Training
+  Unknown_Mitigations_Taken: Audit, Training
+  Unknown_Payments_Rate: 0.012792081674012589
+  Year: 2025
+  detail_IP_Causes: RS acknowledges the occurrence of improper payments; however,
+    systemic limitations hinder the provision of detailed specificity.
+OPM's systems were not designed to analyze large data sets.
+Consequently, based on OMB's established root cause categories, only "failure to access data" is applicable.
+Overpayments within the agency’s purview result from family members or other sources failing to report an annuitant's death.
+These overpayments are deemed under the agency’s control because RS has access to the Do Not Pay file but is unable to search Do Not Pay prior to each recurring payment.
+Nevertheless, OPM engages in ongoing internal control activities, including surveys and data matching, to reduce potential improper payments from these occurrences.
+  detail_No_Estimates_Why: null
+  detail_Overpayments_Due_To_Data_DNE: '0.0'
+  detail_Overpayments_Due_To_Failure: '265.22'
+  detail_Overpayments_Due_To_Inability: '0.0'
+  detail_Reduction_Target: '0.34'
+  eligibility_aggregated:
+  - Theme: Death
+    Theme_Description: Identifies whether a person is dead
+  - Theme: Education
+    Theme_Description: The education level or enrollment status of the recipient/beneficiary
+  overpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 265.22
+    Inability_to_Access_Data: 0.0
+    Overpayments_Within_Control_Amount: '265.22'
+  overpayments_outside:
+    Overpayments_Outside_Control_Amount: '0.0'
+  underpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 98.76
+    Inability_to_Access_Data: 0.0
+    Underpayments_Amount: '98.76'
 Description: RS provides Federal employees, retirees and their families with benefits that offer choice, value, and quality to be a competitive employer.
 Eligible retirees and survivors generally receive recurring monthly benefits.
 The status of an annuitant